HaaseLab/PICB/README.md

 myClusters <- PICBbuild(myAlignments, REFERENCE.GENOME= mygenome)$clusters
 ```

-> 💡 Both `PICBload` and `PICBbuild` allow wide-ranging adjustmetns: Read the below section [Parameter adjustments](#parameter-adjustments) to adapt to sparse reference genomes and specific limitations of the data set.
+> 💡 Both `PICBload` and `PICBbuild` allow wide-ranging adjustments: Read the below section [Parameter adjustments](#parameter-adjustments) to adapt to sparse reference genomes and specific limitations of the data set.

 > 💡 As described [here](#motivation), `PICBbuild` integrates unique mapping (seeds), primary multimapping (cores) and secondary alignments stepwise.
 You can access the outputs of the previous steps by using `$seeds` or `$cores` instead of `$clusters`.